sean-r-olson/poppyseed/README.md

 ## Completed Features

-- Home page with carousel, giving viewer brief demo of work
+- Home page with carousel, giving viewers a brief demo of work
 - Shop feature connecting viewers to Poppyseed Pottery etsy page
 - Events page to update viewers on upcoming events
-- About page to give viewer a short history of the business
+- About page to give viewers a short history of the business
 - Contact page to provide contact details, including links to social media profiles
-- Responsive design feature, components render according to rules set to viewport sizes
+- Responsive design feature, components render according to rules set for different viewport sizes

 ## Future Features